-Many of these side effects may go away spontaneously as your body gets used to the medicine.
+Many of these side effects may go away spontaneously as your body gets used to the medication.
 Any breathing problems, however, can be serious.
 Report them to your doctor.
-Your medicine may need to be stopped or substituted.
+Your medication may need to be stopped or substituted.

 Kasper DL, Harrison TR.
 Harrison's Principles of Internal Medicine.
 16th ed.
 New York, NY: McGraw-Hill; 2005.